How to Configure Display Scaling in Windows 10

 Step 2Scroll down to the Scale and layout option and select a percentage from the dropdown menu.

 Step 3Minimize a window on the main screen and slide it over to the second screen to see if you like the transition.
 Be sure to slide it all the way over (or super close) or it won’t change the scaling.
 If not satisfied, repeat the Scale and layout option above until you get the view you need.
+Note that you may not get an exact fit due to the scale restrictions.

 If you require a more precise display scale, you can use the advanced scaling option to manually set your scaling percentage in a precise fashion.
 Note that any changes here will affect ALL attached screens and it requires a logout to activate.
 Just click on Advanced scaling settings below the Scale and layout dropdown menu, and manually enter your scaling percentage in the space provided.
+This process will increase or decrease text and image size on both screens, which is only practical if you need a detailed view of something.

-As you can see, Windows 10 display scaling is handled by the OS fairly well as long as resolutions are proportionally the same—compared to older releases.
+As you can see, Windows 10 display scaling is handled by the OS fairly well. as long as resolutions are proportionally the same—compared to older releases.
 However, it is fairly easy to adjust if you need to intervene manually, but it does not always produce the results you desire.

 Windows 10 has definitely come a long way since its introduction, but it still has its downfalls like everything else.
 Regardless, if resolutions are similar on the screens, you may not need to scale the display at all.
 Windows will take care of it for you.